Cult of the Divine

 Who gets to have magic?

-For centuries, clear distinctions have been imposed on us around who gets to have access to spiritual knowledge.
+For centuries, distinctions have been imposed on the collective around who gets to have access to spiritual knowledge.
 Spiritual power (magic) is often reserved for those operating within approved and dominant religious systems.

 For magic to be shared with witches by these ‘maligned’ beings, it lends credence to the subversive spirit that The Witch archetype represents.

-When folk witches obtain power with the support and encouragement of these beings who are disruptive to the dominant paradigm, we are undermining the power structures in play.
+When folk witches obtain power with the support and encouragement of these beings, who are disruptive to the dominant paradigm, it appears we are undermining the power structures in play.

 While there is a history of antisemitism that is a large part of the evolution of European occultism and witchcraft, I think there are some bits of magic we Jewish witches can still relate to from traditional witchcraft.

 We know that western occultism has been heavily influenced by Jewish and Christian mysticism.
-In bringing the magic of both my European and Jewish ancestors together in my practice, I have found that discernment, curiosity, and openness has helped be braid the various threads of my ancestral magics together.
+In bringing the magic of both my European and Jewish ancestors together in my practice, I have found that discernment, curiosity, and openness have helped me braid the various threads of my ancestral magics together.

 For one, there is a current of power that includes spirits from a celestial elsewhere, whether described as angel or Faerie in origin.